Glossary of ancient Roman religion: pius

+pollucere

 A verb of unknown etymology meaning "to consecrate."

 pontifex

 The pontifex was a priest of the highest-ranking college.
 The chief among the pontifices was the Pontifex Maximus.
 The word has been considered as related to pons, bridge, either because of the religious meaning of the pons Sublicius and its ritual use (which has a parallel in Thebae and in its gephiarioi) or in the original IE meaning of way.
 Pontifex in this case would be the "opener of the way" corresponding to the Vedic adharvayu, the only active and moving sacerdos in the sacrificial group who takes his title from the figurative designation of liturgy as a way.

 Another hypothesis considers the word as a loan from the Sabine language, in which it would mean a member of a college of five people, from Osco-Umbrian ponte, five.
 This explanation takes into account that the college was established by Sabine king Numa Pompilius and the institution is Italic: the expressions pontis and pomperias found in the Iguvine Tablets may denote a group or division of five or by five.
 The pontifex would thus be a member of a sacrificial college known as pomperia (Latin quinio).